b-schd/automatic_text_scheduler/Readme.md

 ### How To Use

+* Navigate to the project folder via commandline and run "pip install -r requirements.txt", this will install the proper crontab module.

-* Running the .py file will open the textScheduler.xlsm file.
+* Enter "python textScheduler.py" to run the program, this will open the textScheduler.xlsm file.
 Click “ok” to enable macros

 * The Unique Tagname field is used to identify the group of scheduled texts, and to allow for future deletion or modification of all tasks with a similar Tagname